DePayFi/documentation/docs/apps/index.md

 sidebar_label: Overview
 ---

-# DePay Apps
+# Apps

-Access data and perform actions on user's behalf.
+Enable your application to securely access DePay user data and act on behalf of users with their consent.

 ![DePay Apps](/img/apps/apps.svg)